 Toni, Leo and Frida, Gera, August 15, 1937.

-For a little over four months, she received training in preparation for immigration to Palestine.
+There, she received training for a little over four months, in preparation for immigration to Palestine.

 (Photo courtesy of Shulik Mir)